-This is the ultimate Reese’s chocolate-peanut butter Devil’s Food cake cheesecake dessert.
-Oreo cookie crust layered with vanilla bean cheesecake, super moist chocolate cake, more cheesecake, and topped off with the peanut buttery goodness of Reese’s makes this a really delicious and unexpected cheesecake that’s hard not to love.
+If you’re a fan of cheesecake, devil’s food cake, Reese’s peanut butter cups, and Reese’s Pieces candy, this is the ultimate chocolate-peanut butter cheesecake dessert.
+Oreo cookie crust layered with vanilla bean cheesecake, super moist Devil’s food cake, more cheesecake, and topped off with the peanut buttery goodness of Reese’s Pieces, Reese’s Peanut Butter Cups, and Reese’s Puffs Jumbo cereal.
+This is a delicious and unexpected cheesecake that’s hard not to love.

 Oreo Cookie Crust Ingredients

 - boiling water